Kathy Kane: Post-Crisis

-Grant Morrison later chose to heavily reimagine Kathy Kane in 2011 for his Batman Incorporated series.
+Grant Morrison later chose to heavily reimagine Kathy Kane in 2011 for their Batman Incorporated series.
 It is established that Kathy Kane was born Katherine Webb, and that she had been an aspiring independent film director prior to marrying a millionaire named Nathan Kane, the son of Roderick and Elizabeth Kane and brother of Martha (Kane) Wayne, Bruce Wayne's mother.
 Nathan and Kathy were madly in love with one another, and it was Nathan who ended up buying Kathy her circus as a birthday present.
 After Nathan's untimely death, Kathy was approached by a young man known only as Agent-33, who recruited her into a covert spy organization called Spyral.
 As part of her first assignment, Kathy was tasked with tracking down Batman and discovering his true identity.
 Donning a female variation of Batman's costume in order to gain his attention, she embarked on a career as a costumed crime-fighter while attempting to get close to Batman.
 Her plan succeeded but the two fell in love with one another, despite Kathy legally being Wayne's aunt.
 As a result, she refused to reveal his identity to her superiors at Spyral.
 Later, Kathy was confronted by the head of Spyral, a Nazi supervillain named Dr. Dedalus (Otto Netz) who claimed to be her real father and threatened to expose her to Batman unless she continued her mission.
 Heartbroken, she broke off her relationship with Bruce in order to save him from Dedalus' plan.
 In the present, Batman and the South American vigilante El Gaucho are told by the villainess Scorpiana that El Gaucho was responsible for Kathy's murder, as he had originally been Agent-33 prior to becoming a superhero.
 Batman tells Gaucho that Scorpiana must be lying since Kathy had been killed by the League of Assassins, but Gaucho claims that there is some truth in her accusations, and that Batman would not understand.
 In the follow-up one-shot Batman Incorporated: Leviathan Strikes, students of an assassin training facility masquerading as St. Hadrian's Finishing School For Girls in England are shown wearing variations of Kathy's Batwoman costume, with the original masks replaced by skulls.
 Later, these women are shown to be agents of Spyral, dedicated to hunting down Talia al Ghul, whose organisation Leviathan is waging war with Batman.
 Kathy reappears alive in the concluding issue of Batman Incorporated, in which she shoots Talia al Ghul dead in the Batcave.
 Identifying herself as St. Hadrian's headmistress and requesting Batman not to go looking for her, she thanks Batman for leading Talia into her trap and reports to Spyral headquarters that one more international criminal has been killed.